 Peter Drucker, the father of modern management, said, “Culture eats strategy for breakfast.”
-If nobody wants to come in on Monday, it doesn’t matter how great your strategy is.
-It’s never getting executed.
+Boiled down, I think what he's getting at is: if nobody wants to work, it doesn’t matter how great your strategy is—it’s never getting executed.

 So, what are you doing to promote company culture?
 How do you take your company to the next level?